vyos/vyos-documentation/docs/qos.rst

-.. note:: If you configure a class for **VoIP traffic**, don't give it any *ceiling*, otherwise new VoIP calls could start when there is available bandwidth and get suddenly dropped when other classes start using their bandwidth.
+.. note:: If you configure a class for **VoIP traffic**, don't give it any *ceiling*, otherwise new VoIP calls could start when the link is available and get suddenly dropped when other classes start using their assigned *bandwidth* share.

 Example